Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ## Set up Amazon S3 Import in Amplitude

-When your dataset is ready to be ingested, you can set up Amazon S3 Import in Amplitude.
+When your dataset is ready for ingestion, you can set up Amazon S3 Import in Amplitude.

 ### Give Amplitude access to your S3 bucket